Come Out, Come Out

 Think urban legend so-called Patron of Good Deeds meets paranormal conversation therapy.
 Both girl's parents have a certain vision for their futures.
 Jaq's parents are conservative Christians.
 Jaq even has the perfect boyfriend.
 Fern is on track to follow her older sisters in theater.
 Only Fern can't push aside the thought she's not a girl, but something else.

 Once the girls remember their times with Mal, the pieces of the puzzle come back together.
 How they found safety with each other in a town that refused to accept who they were.
-It's then that Jaq and Fern reconnect and try to help not only Mal but themselves.
+It's then that Jaq and Fern reconnect and go back to the place where it all started.
+In the process, they help not only Mal but themselves.

 Good Points